bawfng04/Gemini2.5/readme.md

 # Gemini Chat App

-A modern chat application powered by Google's Gemini AI, built with React and Node.js, powered by Gemini and Claude.
+A modern chat application to interact with Google's Gemini 2.5 pro model, built with React and Node.js, powered by Gemini and Claude.

 ![Gemini Chat App Screenshot](screenshot/image2.png)